react

 Optimistic UI udpates: useOptimistic()

-An optimistic uI update is the UI updating to reflect the desired state of some server action before the server action is actually completed.
+An optimistic uI update is the UI updating to reflect the result of some data fetching or long-running asynchronous action before the data action actually completes

 This can lead to the UI feeling snappy, but if the server action fails, you have to rollback the ui updates to reflect the true result of the server action.
 This can be confusing for a user who was led to believe that the server action succeeded because of the optimistic UI update.